 Get aquatinted with the Analytics, Meetings and Reports tabs in your dashboard.
 These three tabs will be key in helping you conduct your fair health checks.

-Employers that haven't joined
+Recruiters that haven't joined

 Go to your Reports tab.
 You will see the option to select and export the following sections: Candidates, Employers, Meetings, Recruiters, and Schedules.